TommyTran732/Windows-Setup/Group Policies/Computer Configuration/Windows Components/App Privacy.md

 `Computer Configuration\Administrative Templates\Windows Components\App Privacy`

-These contains some settings that are not in the Settings app.
+These contains some settings that are not in the Settings app (and vice versa).
 Most of these stuff I will never use, therefore I am forcing them to be off.
 You do not need to follow me on this, but you should at least check out all of the policies there.

 - Let Windows apps access account information -> Enabled -> Force Deny
 - Let Windows apps access user movements while running in the background -> Enabled -> Force Deny